Fire threat to giant sequoias diminishing

 She said high humidity is helping firefighters.

 "I think, in the next two days the threat to those giant sequoias will have diminished enough that we can begin to put efforts on other areas of the fire," Exline said.

-The most threatened of the thousand-year-old sequoias are those within the Giant Sequoia National Monument, created by former President Clinton to extend protection to trees outside Sequoia National Park.
+The most threatened sequoias are within the Giant Sequoia National Monument, created about two years ago to extend protection to trees outside Sequoia National Park.

-The trees inside the Sequoia National Park -- about 40 miles away from the fire -- remain unthreatened.
+Most of the trees inside the park are about 40 miles away and remain unthreatened.

 U.S. TOP STORIES:

 Title IX minority pushes enforcement